On Crying in the Kitchen: When a Recipe (and Confidence) Goes Awry

 Two weeks ago I attempted to make a loaf of multigrain bread, and it was an epic failure.
 Where there should have been springy dough made pliant and sticky by yeast’s digestive workings, there was a hard brown lump, the exact size and shape I’d left it in the the night before.
 I tried to coax it into submission by warming it in the oven, but it refused to alter its state.

 I had the nagging feeling that the yeast I used was past its prime (and speaking of priming, I’d actually neglected to do that, too).
 I finally put a pinch of the yeast with a little sugar in a bowl of warm water, and—lo and behold—the granules just floated there, like bugs on the surface of a pond.
 I should have brushed it off and moved on, but in a moment of self-pity, I cried instead.

 If you’re someone who tends to be hard on him or herself, then yes, learning to cook can be a little brutal.
 But as Julia Child once said, “The only real stumbling block is fear of failure.
 In cooking you’ve got to have a what-the-hell attitude.”

 So, to that I say, what the hell, you blob of unrisen dough!
 And what the hell, you expired yeast!
-I will live to bake again.
-In the meantime, you're going to make mighty tasty flatbread and somewhat tasty crackers.
+I’ll live to bake again.
+And next time (and forever and ever, amen) I’ll check the yeast first.